-- Financial: financial risks can include exchange rate fluctuations, as well as changes in wages and the availability of other business funding.
+- Financial: financial risks can include exchange rate fluctuations, as well as changes in wages and the availability of viable external business funding alternatives.

 Planning for risks to your supply chain can put you in a better position to weather any disruptions.

-Improve your supply chain with Octet’s finance options
+Improve your supply chain with Octet’s advanced working capital solutions

 Accurately forecasting demand can be challenging right now, and it may well continue to be difficult into the future.
 However, implementing supply chain management improvement initiatives can help to offset the risk of trying to forecast in uncertain times.